NBA Rumors: Dwight Howard May Have Just Moved One Step Closer To Rejoining The Los Angeles Lakers

 As The Inquisitr previously noted, Kenneth Faried was seen as a potential option for the Lakers along with the potential of signing Howard for a second stint with the team.

-The Lakers will likely be under some significant pressure on the Lakers to compete after a disappointing start to the LeBron James era.
-The Lakers will have plenty of competition in an increasingly competitive Western Conference, with the Golden State Warriors now facing challenges for conference supremacy from the Los Angeles Clippers with the additions of Kawhi Leonard and Paul George and the Houston Rockets after the trade for Russell Westbrook.
+The Lakers will likely be under some significant pressure to compete after a disappointing start to the LeBron James era.
+They will have plenty of competition in an increasingly competitive Western Conference.
+As of now, the Golden State Warriors are facing challenges for conference supremacy from the Los Angeles Clippers, who just added Kawhi Leonard and Paul George, and the Houston Rockets, who recently made a trade for Russell Westbrook.

-There are reportedly some other teams interested in Howard, though it was not clear how serious any of them might be.
+There are reportedly some other teams interested in Howard, though it is not clear how serious any of them might be.

-It’s not clear how serious the Los Angeles Lakers might be at acquiring Dwight Howard.
+It’s also not clear how serious the Los Angeles Lakers might be at acquiring Dwight Howard.
 The report from ESPN characterized the team’s interest at this point as doing their due diligence on a potential big man to fill in for Cousins.